Overview - Until Dawn Review

 + Nails the teen slasher horror film genre, for what it's worth

-+ Excellent use of choice and effect
++ Excellent use of choice and impact engine

 - Not a very compelling story because of the "source" material

-- Some wooden acting
+- Some wooden voice acting is distracting

 Until Dawn INFORMATION

 Release Date: August 25th, 2015

 Developer/Publisher: Supermassive Games/Sony Computer Entertainment